-Entrepreneurs can change directions on things, create and design new approaches.
+Entrepreneurs can change directions on things, create, and design new approaches.
 Other ways to try to describe them are:

-In brief, this research has come up to that entrepreneurs can be distinguished in six different types or roles.
+In brief, this research has come up to that entrepreneurs can be distinguished in six different types of or roles.

-The Starter, – Professional, – Serial, – Innovator, – Lifestyle and the sixth one The Workstyle.
+The Starter, Professional, Serial, Innovator, Lifestyle and the sixth one The Workstyle.

 This is a type of entrepreneur who can be best described as obsessed with the creative process.

-The person may for example; willing to sell ‘’half the building’’ and instead start a new one.
+The person may apply, for example, willing to sell ‘’half the building’’ and instead start a new one.
 Furthermore, he/she is quick to generate enthusiasm among those around them and to sell their idea.

 This person sees the substance of a process, and therefore the initialization of an idea.